Jeansidharta/lamps-cli/README.md

-# CLI application with typescript template
+# Lamps CLI

-This is not yet finished, I'm still creating something better
+This application is not really meant for the public